Skip to Content

 Filter Layout

-- Sidebar - Filters will be cond will appear stacked on the left of your widget
+• Sidebar - Filters will appear stacked on the left of your widget

 Filters can also be further customised in the Styles and settings dropdown